-Anxiety as a mother is prevalent in our modern society.
+Anxiety as a mother is prevalent in modern society.
 It’s a real thing.
-For many people, ‘being a mother’ and ‘anxiety’ seem to go hand in hand.
-Two years ago I didn’t even know that anxiety was a recognised mental health condition.
-All I knew was that I hated the monster I turned into when I found myself in certain situations, and it was causing a huge rift between me and my children.
-The day I noticed that my girls were looking at me like I was a crazy unhinged monster was the day I knew that something had to change, I needed to get a grip!
+For many people, motherhood and anxiety seem to go hand in hand.
+Two years ago, I didn’t even know that anxiety was a recognised mental health condition.
+All I knew was that I hated the monster I turned into when I found myself in certain situations, and it was causing a massive rift between my children and me.
+The day I noticed that my girls were looking at me like I was a crazy, unhinged monster was the day I knew that something had to change.
+I needed to get a grip!
 Being a mom with anxiety is not the mom I wanted to be.

 In recent years, mental health conditions such as Post Natal Depression (PND) have become less of a stigma.
 People now accept that it is a real thing.
-How many of us can honestly reflect on those early months of motherhood and realise that we probably needed a little help but were either were too busy to realise what was wrong, or were struggling to admit to ourselves that we weren’t quite coping.
+How many of us can honestly reflect on those early months of motherhood and realise that we probably needed a little help but were either were too busy to understand what was wrong or were struggling to admit to ourselves that we weren’t quite coping?
 I mean, we’re mothers.
-We’re supposed to be feeling like this right?
+We’re supposed to be feeling like this, right?
 It’s just tiredness, right?

-As someone who struggles with anxiety, I want to start the conversation and I want ‘anxiety’ to be recognised for what it is, a state a mind that we can’t always control.
+As a mom with anxiety, I want to open up the conversation, and I want ‘anxiety’ to be recognised for what it is, a state a mind that we can’t always control.

 What Is Anxiety?